allenai/pawls/cli/readme.md

     └───pdf2/
           └───pdf2.pdf
 ```
-By default, pawls will use the name of the containing directory to refer to the pdf in the ui.
+By default, pawls will use the name of the containing directory to refer to the PDF in the UI.

 2. [preprocess] Process the token information for each PDF document with the given PDF preprocessor.
     ```bash